 The TIP is comprehensively updated every two years, but between updates, it is a document that is regularly revised by the MPO.
 TIP amendments address major changes, such as the addition or deletion of a project or a substantial change in project cost, schedule, design concept, or the overall scope of work for a project.
-TIP administrative modifications address minor changes that are approved at the MPO public meetings.
+TIP amendments are approved at the MPO meetings.
+TIP administrative modifications are shared with MPO committee members and discussed as needed.